Home » DIY » Scrap Wood Christmas Decor

 scrap wood blocks JOY MyRepurposedLife

-It’s nice to have several fonts to use from while making these wood scrap Christmas decor projects!
+It’s nice to have several fonts to use while making these wood scrap Christmas decor projects!

 Can you choose a favorite?
 I don’t think I can!
 They are all ready for their new home over in The Sugar Shack.

-I think we all will agree that 2020 has been a tough year.
-I’m ready to decorate for Christmas—probably earlier this year than in any recent years.
 Many years ago, I removed the lights from a pre-lit Christmas Tree.
 THAT was a job.
 Then, for the last 7 or 8 years, I’ve used that tree as a DIY corner tree.
-Finally, last year I bought a new Christmas tree on clearance.
+Finally, last year, I bought a new Christmas tree on clearance.
 I barely remember what it looks like, so I’m anxious to bring it upstairs.
 I’m thinking that my Christmas tree stand box (folds flat) may be too large for the new tree.
 Maybe another Christmas project in my future?

-Have you put up your Christmas Decorations yet?
+When do you put up your Christmas Decorations?

 gail